Aurel300/ammer/README.md

 ---

+## Introduction

-`ammer` allows Haxe code to use external native libraries (`.dll`, `.dylib`, `.so`) from a variety of targets without having to manually write similar but slightly different `extern` definitions and target-specific stub/glue code.
+`ammer` allows Haxe 4 code to use external native libraries (`.dll`, `.dylib`, `.so`) from a variety of targets without having to manually write similar but slightly different `extern` definitions and target-specific stub/glue code.

+It is intended to be a tool for Haxe library creators.
+The goal is for end-users to be able to install a C library `foobar` (for example) and the corresponding Haxe library `ammer-foobar`, then be able to use the C library in Haxe code on any `ammer`-supported platform.

 The platforms that are currently supported are: